cardosan/tempo_test/docs/gotchas.rst

 Processes with specific temporal distributions could be incorrectly excluded
 ----------------------------------------------------------------------------

 The initial graph traversal could exclude some nodes which have important temporal dynamics, but whose total demanded amount was small.
-For example, the following exchange would be excluded as having no impact:
+For example, the following exchange would be excluded as having no impact, because the total amount was zero:

 .. code-block:: python